pennekampster/pennekampster/pages/talks.md

 ### <a name="talks"></a>Oral communications

 #### 2015
+Inter- and intra-individual variation matter for predicting dispersal of Tetrahymena ciliates
+45th Annual meeting of the Ecological Society of Germany, Switzerland and Austria, Göttingen, Germany

-Application of automated video analysis in ecology, illustrated with examples from experimental microcosms, Invited seminar for Microbial Ecology and Evolution workshop, Beijing, China
+Application of automated video analysis in ecology, illustrated with examples from experimental microcosms
+Invited seminar for Microbial Ecology and Evolution workshop, Beijing, China

 #### 2014
 Scaling of interaction strength across a temperature gradient in competitive microbial communities